 Today, everywhere with large Vietnamese communities, you will find at least one bakery; like Boys Banh Mi in Toronto, Thi Thi Bread in Calgary in Canada, or Banh Mi Ba and Mr. Bread in Prague, Czech Republic.

 In Malaysia, there is a brand of bread called O Banh Mi and it is really a “big bang” to become a favorite place of indigenous people.
-In Thailand, there is a mobile bread vending machine all over the city; and it has become the most popular and sought-after name.
+In Thailand, there are mobile bread vending machines all over the city; and it has become the most popular and sought-after name.

 Vietnamese bread today